Tobi-De/fuzzy-couscous/docs/the-cli/Intro.md

 ## Intro

 !!!
 Note
-`fuzzy-couscous` is the name of the cli installed when you install this package but since it's a bit annoying to type it every time, there is the short version `cuzzy` that you can use instead.
+`falco` is the name of the cli installed when you install this package but since it's a bit annoying to type it every time, there is the short version `cuzzy` that you can use instead.
 The short version is the one that is used throughout the documentation for the examples.